RateCity.com.au

 When should you wait before applying for a new personal loan?

-A lender may choose to approve you for a new personal loan right after paying off an existing personal loan at their own discretion based on your individual financial situation.
-But there are some circumstances in which you may want to consider holding off.
+A lender may choose to approve you for a new personal loan right after paying off an existing personal loan at their own discretion, based on your individual financial situation.
+But there are some circumstances in which you may want to consider holding off:

-1. Your finances have decreased.
-Just because you were approved for one loan of a certain amount of funds doesn’t mean a lender has to do so again, especially if your circumstances have changed.
-A job loss or a decrease in household income may affect your application.
-Consider waiting until your income has increased again, or potentially apply for a smaller loan amount to boost your chances of approval.
+Just because you were previously approved for a loan of a certain amount of money doesn’t mean a lender will automatically approve a second, especially if your financial circumstances have changed.
+A job loss or a decrease in household income may affect your application, as you may not be able to service the loan repayments as easily.

-2. You’ve started a new job.
 Getting a new job is always exciting, but even with an increase in income, it may affect your chances of personal loan approval.
-Lenders look for stability in your finances and being employed with one company, or in the one role, for at least 3-6 months may improve your chances.
-If you’ve just started a new job, it may be worth waiting until your probation period is over at least until you apply for your new personal loan.
+Lenders look for stability in your finances and being employed with one company, or in the one role, for at least 3-6 months may help to improve your chances.

-3. Your credit score could be better.
-Whether you’ve closed a credit card account or experienced an adverse event, changes to your credit history can impact your chances of personal loan approval.
-While some lenders may offer personal loans to Aussies with poor credit history, a good to excellent credit score is preferable.
-If you’ve just paid off a personal loan, then the chances are this positive event might boost your credit score.
-It may be worth waiting until this is reflected in your credit history and credit score before applying.
-And if you need a helping hand increasing your credit score, read our guide.
+Whether you’ve closed a credit card account or experienced an adverse event, changes to your credit history can affect your chances of personal loan approval.
+While some lenders may offer personal loans to Australians with poor credit history, a good to excellent credit score is preferable.

 Compare personal loans

-Product database updated 29 Mar, 2024
+Product database updated 21 Nov, 2024

 This article was reviewed by Personal Finance Editor Mark Bristow before it was published as part of RateCity's Fact Check process.